-Our school will support all children.
+Our school will support all children by:

-We recognise that our school may provide a safe place and stability in the lives of children who have been abused or who are at risk of harm.
-We recognise that a child who is abused or witnesses abuse and/or violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth.
-We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.

-- We will promote a caring, safe and positive environment within the school. - We will encourage self-esteem and self-assertiveness, through the curriculum and through positive relationships within the school community. - We will ensure children are taught to understand and manage risk through personal, social, health and economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life, including staying safe online. - We will respond sympathetically to any requests for time out to deal with distress and/or anxiety. - We will offer details of helplines, counselling or other avenues of external support. - We will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - We will notify Children's Services without delay if there is an immediate risk of significant harm. - We will provide continuing support to children about whom there have been concerns when they leave our school, by ensuring that information is shared confidentially with the child's new setting.
-We will ensure the school records are forwarded as a matter of priority and within statutory timescales.
+- Providing a safe place and stability in the lives of children who have been abused or who are at risk of harm.
+The setting recognises that a child who is abused or witnesses abuse and/or violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth.
+Research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - Promoting a caring, safe and positive environment within the setting. - Encouraging self-esteem and self-assertiveness, through the curriculum and through positive relationships within the setting community. - Ensuring children are taught to understand and manage risk through Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and Health Education through all aspects of setting life, including staying safe online. - Responding sympathetically to any requests for time out to deal with distress and/or anxiety. - Ensuring children are made aware of and have access to details of helplines, counselling, or other avenues of external support. - Liaising and working in partnership with support services and agencies involved in early help and the safeguarding of children. - Notifying children's social care without delay if there is an immediate risk of significant harm. - Providing continued support to children about whom they have concerns and those who leave the setting by ensuring that information is shared confidentially with the child's new setting.
+The setting will ensure records are forwarded as a matter of priority and within statutory timescale.